yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 ### Layer normalization position

-It has been shown that {cite:p}`xiong2020layer` the position of normalization layer has an impact on model training, covergence, and final performance.
+It has been shown in {cite:p}`xiong2020layer` that the position of normalization layer has an impact on model training, covergence, and final performance.

 The **Post-Norm** (as in the vanilla Transformer architecture) can stablize the variance of the output by applying the LayerNorm after the residual connection, which is given by

 $$\operatorname{PostNorm Output} = \operatorname{LayerNorm}(X + \operatorname{SubLayer}(X))$$

-Here the SubLayer could be the FeedForward Layer or the Attention Layer.
+Here the SubLayer refers to either the FeedForward Layer or the Attention Layer.

-The **Pre-Norm** normalize the input to SubLayers, which is given by
+The **Pre-Norm** normalizes the input to each SubLayers, which is given by

 $$\operatorname{PreNorm Output} = X + \operatorname{SubLayer}(\operatorname{LayerNorm}(X)).$$